davidgasquez/talks/data.md

 This talk focus on the rest of the pipeline, sharing challenges and mistakes I encountered.
 The talk contains some of the ideas I wish to have read or hear myself when starting to work in data science.

+## Outline

-## Warning
+### Warning

 - The talk is biased from my experience
 - Tips shared here will be difficult to implement
 - The data landscape is evolving really fast and some advices shared here might be dated soon

+### Why

+- Data talks are mostly algorithm focused
+- Working with data is not easy hard
+- I made a lot of mistakes I want to share
+- Data can change everything!
+How?
+- Kaggle main issue

-## The Power of Data
+### The Power of Data

-- Why do we need to take care of data?
 - With data, we can improve applying the scientific method.
 And... science works!
 - Data makes choices clearer distinguishing the signal from the noise
 - Has applications in every field, from web A/B Testing to ML in Biology

-### Data Pipelines
+### Data Applications

-- Example for churn
+- Steps for predicting churn
+- Requirmeent before doing an analysis
-- Other examples
+- A/B Testing

-## My Mistakes
+### My Mistakes

 - Getting the data was easy
 - Working with data was simple
 - Starting a project from the ground up could fix everything
 - Data was enought

-## Learnings
+### Learnings
-- Everything is an event

 - Reproducibility
     - Required for the scientific method
     - Required to keep you sane
+- Everything is an event
+- KISS
 - Learn many tools
 - Combine the tools!
-- KISS
 - Have a baseline metric for everything you want to affect
-- Tidy the data
+- Keep your data tidy
-- Iterate quickly to learn unknowns unknowns
+- Explore and Iterate quickly to learn unknowns unknowns
+    - e.g normalizing the variables.
+If you don't you'll have a ranking!
 - Let it crash.
 Some entropy is required.
 Forest and fire
 - Data starts and end with people
     - Focus is scarce.
 Lines of code are cheap.
 Optimize for people.
-- Normalize the variables.
-If you don't you'll have a ranking!

-## The Future
+### The Future

 - Streaming
 - Containers